quellenform/t3x-iconpack/Documentation/Configuration/Index.rst

             - iconpack

-If you have also enabled the *rteSvg* option via the extension configuration, you will need to allow various SVG elements in CKEditor4 as well (in CKEditor5, this is done via the model schema of the CKEditor plugin):
+If you have also enabled the *rteSvg* option via the extension configuration, you will need to allow various SVG elements in CKEditor4 as well (in CKEditor5, this is done automatically via the model schema of the CKEditor plugin):

 .. code-block:: yaml